The MD Anderson Cancer Center at the University of Texas in Houston is known for turning its groundbreaking research into innovative clinical care.

 The mesothelioma program includes more than 30 doctors, from various disciplines, with expertise in this rare and aggressive cancer.

-They include medical oncologists, pathologists, pulmonologists, surgeons and radiation oncologists, all focused on patients with this disease.
+They include medical oncologists, pathologists, pulmonologists, surgeons and radiation oncologists, all focused on patients with mesothelioma.

 The mesothelioma research team today is pioneering more precise diagnostics, better use of radiation therapy, and novel tumor targets to utilize the burgeoning potential of immunotherapy.